matthewT53/Steganography-Project/README.md

 # Future work:
 * Add more file types that the user can use to hide stuff inside.
+* Allow the user to encrypt any files they want to hide.
 * Create a small and simple GUI for this program.